wintechis/sparqledit/README.md

 ## Developer info

 SPARQL_edit is a React app written in JavaScript.
 The styling and design is done with Bootstrap.

+SPARQL_edit uses the [YASQE](https://triply.cc/docs/yasgui-api#yasqe) component from [YASGUI](https://github.com/TriplyDB/Yasgui) as query editor.
-SPARQL_edit uses different RDF-related libraries:
+It uses different RDF-related libraries:
 * [SPARQL.js](https://github.com/RubenVerborgh/SPARQL.js) for translating SPARQL queries into JS objects and back
 * [fetch-sparql-endpoint.js](https://github.com/rubensworks/fetch-sparql-endpoint.js/) for sending queries to the SPARQL endpoint
 * [rdf-literal.js](https://github.com/rubensworks/rdf-literal.js) for mapping RDF literals to JavaScript primitives